 - A faculty member will be paid at the full prevailing summer course rate per credit hour taught comparable to other faculty members with like degrees if ten (10) or more students register for summer internship credit under his or her direction.

 - If fewer than (10) students register for a given internship course, the faculty member will be paid on a pro-rated basis of 10% of the base pay rate per credit hour per student.

 - A faculty member will be paid for only one internship course section during the summer.

 - The Curriculum and Instruction Committee offers the following guidelines of documentary materials expected for departments offering summer internships courses:

 - A written contract specifying the responsibilities of the faculty supervisor, student and internship in-site supervisor.

-- A course syllabus.
+- A course syllabus and learning agreement.

 - Documentation of student work (i.e., a journal, term paper, portfolio, or other form of documentation appropriate to the discipline.)

 - The faculty supervisor and internship on-site supervisor communicate via paper or e-mail to ensure that the student is working satisfactorily, working the appropriate number of hours (i.e., 200 on-site hours is equivalent to 3 credit hours), and that the student’s grade is based on the above.

 - The student’s grade is to be awarded after completion of the internship (using the university-established rules for granting the grade of I (Incomplete) when necessary, in accordance with the rules established by The Admissions and Credits Committee.